Ankitgup45/Online_Poll_Maker/README.md

 Create a Poll:

-Enter a question and a list of options (separate options by commas).
+Enter a question and options according to you.
 Submit the form to create the poll.

 Vote on a Poll:

 After the poll is created, the question and options will be displayed.
 Select an option and click the "Vote" button to cast your vote.

 View Results: